rudresh051/Software-Testing-Resources/Selenium/Interview/Questions.md

 - **Security**: Centralized control and security measures implemented on servers help protect data and resources from unauthorized access or misuse.

 In summary, client-server architecture forms the basis for networked systems, enabling communication and collaboration between client devices and central servers to provide services, share resources, and facilitate data exchange.

+## findElement() and FindElements()
+The `findElement()` method in Selenium WebDriver is used to locate the first element matching the given criteria,
+and it returns a single WebElement object representing that element.
+On the other hand, the `findElements()` method
+returns a list of WebElements matching the given criteria, allowing you to work with multiple elements that match the
+specified selector.
+Well done!
+Here's your next question: